ozcanyarimdunya/sof-crawler/README.md

     `docker-compose up -d --build`

-After this processes latest 50 questions will be inserted to sof.db database.
+After this processes latest 50 questions will be inserted to **sof.db** database file.